 - 1.5 cups almond flour or graham cracker crumbs

 - 2 tablespoon sugar-free sweetener or sugar

 - ½ cup sugar-free sweetener or sugar

 - 1 tablespoon gelatin

 - Combine the ingredients in a food processor and process until they come together in large crumbs.
 Press into the bottom of either an 8x8 or 9x9 pan lined with parchment or in the bottom and up the sides of a 9-inch shallow pie plate.

-- To bloom the gelatin sprinkle it on top of 3 tbsp of cold water in a small dish.
+- To bloom the gelatin sprinkle it on top of 3 tablespoon of cold water in a small dish.
 Let sit for 5 minutes.
-Add 2 tbsp of hot water and stir until the gelatin is dissolved.
+Add 2 tablespoon of hot water and stir until the gelatin is dissolved.
 Strain out any lumps.

 - Combine the bloomed gelatin with the other filling ingredients in the food processor and process until smooth.
 Scrape down the sides as needed.
 Pour over the prepared crust.

 - Chill the cheesecake for at least 3-4 hours before serving.